 Time for some quick back of the napkin math.

-If I send 100 new customers an order confirmation email, about 45 people would open it according to recent research out of IBM.
+If I send 100 new customers an order follow up email, about 45 people would open it according to recent research out of IBM on transactional email open rates.
 With a reported CTR of 5%, that means I’ll have 2 people back on my online shop.

 Compared to most email campaigns -- that isn’t half bad.

 But imagine how much better it could be if I actually gave them a good reason to shop again. 🤔

 Adding coupon codes to an order confirmation email is another way to build good will with new buyers and incentivize them to come back and make another purchase.